SECTION I: INTRODUCTION

 "Reasonable person" means a reasonable person under similar circumstances and with similar legally protected or other characteristics to the victim.

-12.4 Definition of Sex-based Harassment under California law
+14.1 Definition of Sexual Harassment under the CEC

-Sexual harassment (“sex-based harassment) means unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the work or educational setting, under any of the following conditions:
+Sexual harassment means unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, 1made by someone from or in the work or educational setting, under any of the following conditions:

-- Sexual battery, which means the (a) intentional touching, directly or through clothing, of another person’s intimate parts without consent, (b) intentionally causing a person to touch the intimate parts of another, directly or through clothing, without consent, or (c) using a person’s own intimate part to intentionally touch another person’s body, directly or through clothing, without consent.
+Sexual battery, which means the (a) intentional touching, directly or through clothing, of another person's intimate parts without consent, (b) intentionally causing a person to touch the intimate parts of another, directly or through clothing, without consent, or (c) using a person's own intimate part to intentionally touch another person's body, directly or through clothing, without consent.
+"Intimate body" parts are the breast, genitals, groin, anus, or buttocks.

 - The prostituting of another person.